Morish0/OIBSIP-Calculator/README.md

 This is a **simple yet fully functional web-based calculator** designed with **HTML, CSS, and JavaScript**.
-It features a clean and modern design with a **responsive layout**, ensuring usability across different devices, including desktops, tablets, and smartphones.
+It features a clean and modern design.

 ---